Ajwinarski/AutoInvestBot/README.md

 ## Running the program

-Open the root directory and run main.py using python 3.
+Open the root directory and run:
+'''
+python3 main.py
+'''

 ### Testing